-Save money and time by Ordering your Barbadian Dollar online from Travelex, you get better rates and can pick up the BBD cash locally or even on travel day at the airport.
+Save money and time by Ordering your Barbadian Dollars online from Travelex, you get better rates and can pick up the BBD cash locally or even on travel day at the airport.

 Another popular option is to use a Pre-paid Travel Card.
 Your Debit/Credit Card provider will charge you 2% from market mid-rate, but your bank may also charge an extra 3% as an “Overseas Transaction Charge” plus “Overseas ATM” fees for withdrawing cash.

-For card purchases if offered a choice of currencies always select to Pay in Barbadian Dollar otherwise you may get much worst exchange rates.
+For card purchases if offered a choice of currencies always select to Pay in Barbadian Dollars otherwise you may get much worst exchange rates.

 Sending money to Barbados